 - Storage of encryption keys;

-- Data visualization (multilingual diplomas) from a simple url link that can be shared by the graduate.
+- Data visualization (multilingual diplomas) from a simple URL link that can be shared by the graduate.

-Three types of blockchain credentials users
+What are the three types of blockchain credentials users?

 Appendix 1 – The three types of users